textpattern/textpattern.github.io/setup/troubleshooting-common-problems.md

 ### If you forgot your login name

-If you cannot remember your login name, the website’s administrator, or any other account holder with Publisher rights, can reset your password for you.
+If you cannot remember your login name, the website's administrator, or any other account holder with Publisher rights, can reset your password for you.
 This requires knowing who those people are and how to contact them.

 ### If you do not have access to the account email address